-51 Note that in what follows, the unit of analysis is a sediment sample; the system of analysis is 52 the laboratory in which the measurements are performed and includes both the apparatus and 53 associated calibration standards.
-By definition, an error is the difference between the measured or 54 observed value of a physical quantity, and its true (but unknown) value.
-Thus, by systematic errors, we 55 refer to random errors affecting equipment calibration: whereas each of these errors may be assigned 56 a Gaussian probability density function with zero mean and a known variance (the square root of the 57 variance being generally referred to as uncertainty), at the scale of the laboratory this error takes a 58 fixed, unknown value that affects all measurements in the same direction.
+Note that in what follows, the unit of analysis is a sediment sample; we assume that each sample corresponds to a deposition event, and thus to a single age (no post-depositional mixing is considered).
+The system of analysis is the laboratory in which the measurements are performed and includes both the apparatus and associated calibration standards.
+It should be emphasised here that field equipment is part of what we call the laboratory; this is important for the definition of what we call systematic errors.
+By definition, an error is the difference between the measured or observed value of a physical quantity and its true (but unknown) value.
+Thus, by systematic errors, we refer to random errors affecting equipment calibration: whereas each of these errors may be assigned a Gaussian probability density function with zero mean and a known variance (the square root of the variance being generally referred to as uncertainty), at the scale of the laboratory this error takes a fixed, unknown value that affects all measurements in the same direction.
+Of course, other sources of errors may exist (for example when using the infinite matrix assumption to calculate grain size attenuation factors; see for example Guérin et al., 2012b), but in this article, we consider only known, quantified sources of errors.

-59 Over the past few years, several models for routine Bayesian analysis of SAR OSL and dose rate 60 data were developed to reflect better, and take advantage of, the measurement procedures 61 implemented to calculate OSL ages.
-Among those models, Combès et al. (2015) proposed one for 62 calculating the central dose values for well-bleached samples, leading to higher overall accuracy (see 63 Guérin et al., 2015a) compared to the most commonly used model for OSL data analysis (the Central 64 Dose Model: CDM, Galbraith et al., 1999; note: we changed the original terminology following 65 Galbraith and Roberts, 2012).
-Combès and Philippe (2017) developed models capable of dealing with 66 individual and systematic multiplicative errors for OSL age calculation including stratigraphic 67 constraints (for general introductions on a statistical analysis of OSL data, but also the statistical 68 models discussed hereafter and associated prior distributions, the reader is referred to Combès et al., 69 2015; Combès and Philippe, 2017, and references therein).
+Over the past few years, several models for routine Bayesian analysis of SAR OSL and dose rate data were developed to better reflect, and take advantage of, the measurement procedures implemented to calculate OSL ages.
+Among those models, Combès et al. (2015) proposed one for calculating the central-dose values for well-bleached samples, leading to higher overall accuracy (see Guérin et al., 2015a) compared to the most commonly used model for OSL data analysis (the central-dose model: CDM, Galbraith et al., 1999; note that we changed the original terminology following Galbraith and Roberts, 2012).
+Combès and Philippe (2017) developed models capable of dealing with individual and systematic multiplicative errors for OSL age calculation including stratigraphic constraints (for general introductions on a statistical analysis of OSL data, but also the statistical models discussed hereafter and associated prior distributions, the reader is referred to Combès et al., 2015; Combès and Philippe, 2017, and references therein).

-70 To implement the Bayesian models of Combès et al. (2015) and Combès and Philippe (2017) in 71 practice, and provide easy access to the community, an R package (R Core Team, 2020) named 72 'BayLum' (Christophe et al., 2020; version 0.2.0) has been developed and released on the 73 Comprehensive R Archive Network (CRAN; see also Mercier et al., 2017, for a first implementation of 74 the central dose model from Combès et al., 2015).
-First features of this 'BayLum' package were 75 presented by Philippe et al. (2019) and its performances, when one is confronted either with large 76 dose values or with dose variability issues, were tested in laboratory-controlled experiments (Heydari 77 and Guérin, 2018) and later applied to various case studies (Lahaye et al., 2018; Carter et al., 2019; 78 Heydari et al., 2020; submitted; Chevrier et al., accepted).
+To implement the Bayesian models of Combès et al. (2015) and Combès and Philippe (2017) in practice, and provide easy access to the community, an R package (R Core

+Team, 2020) named "BayLum" (Christophe et al., 2020; version 0.2.0) has been developed and released on the Comprehensive R Archive Network (CRAN; see also Mercier et al., 2016, for a first implementation of the central-dose model developed by Combès et al., 2015).
+The first features of this BayLum package were presented by Philippe et al. (2019), and its performance, when one is confronted either with large dose values or with dose variability issues, was tested in laboratory-controlled experiments (Heydari and Guérin, 2018) and later applied to various case studies (Lahaye et al., 2018; Carter et al., 2019; Heydari et al., 2020, 2021; Chevrier et al., 2020).